DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Experiments

-\paragraph{Showcases.} To further illustrate the practical benefits, we compare the forecast sequences of DF and DistDF in \autoref{fig:case}.
-While a model trained with the standard DF objective captures the overall trend, it fails to accurately track fine-grained variations, such as rapid changes between steps 100 and 200.
+\paragraph{Showcases.} To further illustrate the practical benefits, we perform a qualitative comparison of DF and DistDF in \autoref{fig:case}.
+While a model trained with the standard MSE objective captures the overall trend, it fails to accurately track fine-grained variations, such as rapid changes between steps 100 and 200.
 In contrast, DistDF produces forecasts that more precisely reflect these subtle and rapid changes, highlighting its effectiveness in improving real-world forecasting accuracy.